Ohio University Housing Advisory System

 Residence Hall Risk Levels

-Similar to the State of Ohio, OHIO uses a color-coded alert system to identify the risk of COVID-19 outbreaks in residence halls.
+OHIO uses a color-coded alert system to identify the risk of COVID-19 outbreaks in residence halls.
 Our color-coded system was developed in consultation with local public health officials.

 When a residence hall is placed under the Remain-in-Room plan, students should not leave their residence hall room except for essential matters (e.g. bathroom, medical appointments, COVID testing as required, emergencies, contactless food delivery, and dining hall visits).
-When leaving the their room for any of these purposes, residents must wear a mask and maintain physical distance of at least six feet.
+When leaving their room for any of these purposes, residents must wear a mask and should maintain physical distance of at least six feet.
 Additionally:

 - No visitors will be allowed.
 Do not visit anyone else's room.